passcod/blook/src/technical/starting-electronics/index.md

 # Terminology

+## EDA, CAD, Gerber, BOM

+Computer Assisted Design or CAD is both the practice and more typically as a shorthand the _software_ used for designing something.

+EDA is Electronic Design Automation, and similarly EDA is typically used to refer to EDA _software_ which is specialised CAD for electronics design.

+I use [Kicad](https://www.kicad.org/) which is free (and open source), you'll also see [Autodesk EAGLE](http://eagle.autodesk.com/) especially on older resources as EAGLE is discontinued, and [Altium](https://www.altium.com/) which is the leading professional solution.

+There's also more experimental solutions like [Horizon EDA](https://horizon-eda.org/) which focuses on an excellent experience for building and maintaining part libraries, various efforts to make programmatic EDA like [pcbflow](https://github.com/michaelgale/pcbflow), and online EDAs typically as part of a low-cost fab's offering, like [EasyEDA](https://easyeda.com/).

+All EDAs output **Gerber**, which is a file format that describes how to print the copper, solder mask, silkscreen, solder paste, and where to drill and the board stackup, BOM (Bill Of Material) CSV files which describe which components are required for assembly, and pick-and-place CSV files which describe where to place components (used by pick-and-place machines for automated assembly).

 ## PCB, Board

 The Printed Circuit Board is generally _just_ the board, that is, the laminated stack of etched